How long can you be detained at the police station after arrest?

 The police need a court order to fingerprint or photograph a child under 14 years of age.

 A court or other authorised bail authority, such as a police officer or an authorised justice, must refuse bail if they are satisfied there is an unacceptable risk.
 An unacceptable risk means the unacceptable risk that the accused, if released from custody, will fail to appear at any proceedings, commit a serious offence, endanger the safety of individuals or society, or interfere with the witnesses or evidence.
 If there is no unacceptable risk, the bail authority must grant bail, release the person without bail, or dispense with bail.
+A solicitor can help with your bail application to the court.

 Some things a court will take into account when considering whether there is an unacceptable risk include: